 Gunnison Trails spends considerable time working to help protect the threatened Gunnison Sage-grouse.
-The US Fish and Wildlife Service will make a final determination as to whether or not to list this bird as an endangered species in May.
-Regardless of this decision, all users of public lands in Gunnison Sage-grouse habitat should possess an understanding of how they can enjoy their public lands and allow the grouse to continue to prosper.
+Currently the species is listed as Threatened under the federal Endangered Species Act.
+It is important that all users of public lands in Gunnison Sage-grouse habitat possess an understanding of how they can enjoy their public lands and allow the grouse to continue to prosper.

 Gunnison Sage-grouse habitat is pretty easy to comprehend: simply imagine a boundary containing more than half-a-million acres with the city of Gunnison right at the epicenter.